Monroeville Disc Golf Course

 .

 Hole 7 – Red tee is a tunnel shot to an open area.
-White and blue tees, you need to avoid all those trees and low ceiling limbs.
-There used to be very tall grass along the right side in front of the white tee.
-I think they are going to keep it short, but it used to be difficult to find a lost disc along the right side.
+White and blue tees you either forehand through the middle of the fairway or backhand down the far right.
 Regardless, the far right side is to be avoided.

 Backtrack a long way along the soccer field to get to the #8 tee.